ppsmirnov/wg-sneak-agent/README.md

 # wg-sneak-agnet

-Wg-snenk-agent - gem, that allows monitoring project's Production and Rake logs from wg-sneak server.
-Gem also makes Rake to log its errors and patches Production log to track user agent in some cases
+Wg-snenk-agent - gem, that allows wg-sneak server to monitor project's Production and Rake logs.
+Gem also makes Rake to log its errors and patches Production log to track user agent in some cases.
 ### Installation

 Add this line to your application's Gemfile: